GeoMash/strappy/docs/guides/ApplicationComponent/README.md

 The base controller is where all your initialization logic lives.

-Generally this is where you connect to any APIs (such as your backend's BTL API).
+Generally this is where you connect to any APIs (such as your backend's BTL API), wait for initial state to be ready

 	$JSKK.Class.create